-Opal is the most common symbol, known for its iridescent and milky appearance.
+Opal is the most common symbol and is known for its iridescent and milky appearance.
 Literature has often described the opal as bright and dreamy, reminding us of galaxies or . . . fireworks!
-Opals and babies both bring a sense of purity, truth, and, most importantly, hope.
+Opals and babies both bring a sense of purity, truth and, most importantly, hope.

 Tourmaline is the lesser-known birthstone for the month, but it is just as stunning!
 It almost resembles a mood ring (if only they worked on our kids!) with sprawling different colors.
 The magic of it has been believed to inspire artistic brilliance!
 Make sure you harbor your new October baby’s creative side!